TOPICS COVERED IN THIS ARTICLE:

 - Choose look-up field – This is the field in the lead record that will be searched to find the promo code

-- Do not restrict by campaign – This field defaults to “Do not restrict by campaign.”
-If you would like to restrict the lookup by campaign, select the campaign from this dropdown.
-If a campaign is selected here, only leads associated with the selected campaign will be searched.
+- Do not restrict by lead source – This field defaults to “Do not restrict by lead source.”
+If you would like to restrict the lookup by lead source, select the lead source from this dropdown.
+If a lead source is selected here, only leads associated with the selected lead source will be searched.

 When the lead has been successfully looked up